 5) Cuisinart Elemental 8-Cup Food Chopper

 The Cuisinart Elemental is one of the best food processors out there for its price point.
 Its manufacturer is trustworthy and it has amassed thousands of positive reviews online.
 Just because we’ve ranked it as number seven doesn’t mean you should check it out!

-The 11-cup capacity is a big silver lining.
+The 11-cup food processor design is a big silver lining.
 It has enough room for family-style meals.
 It’s even spacious enough to handle entertaining- or holiday-size meals.
-The wide food chute is also a plus, since you can add ingredients to the bowl hassle-free and save time in the kitchen.
+The wide feed tube is also a plus, since you can add ingredients to the bowl hassle-free and save time in the kitchen.

 Its 550-watt motor is also a key feature.
 A powerful motor such as this one can handle large portions of food and manages to process even the toughest vegetables.

 This Cuisinart model comes with an adjustable disc so that you can chop or shred foods.
 It also includes a stainless steel blade suited for kneading, mixing, or chopping foods into medium or fine bits.

 Another perk of this product is its patented two-way locking system.
 The lid seals the work bowl, preventing spillages, and the blade locks into place to avoid any kitchen accidents.